The Colle del Galibier is located in the heart of the Hautes Alpes Cozie and is connected to the Col du Lautaret for a trip with many destinations.

 Let's start with Valloire on the Rue des Grandes Alpes and then take the D902 and immediately face the 27 kilometers that separate us from the hill.
 The road is quite demanding and requires careful driving to tackle gradients of up to 12%, as it goes from the 700 meters of the village to the 2.650 meters of the Colle du Galibier.

-Along the way there is no shortage of panoramic points where you can stop by parking in safety to admire the spectacle of the Alps or the monuments dedicated to cyclists Marco Pantani e Henri Desgrange.
+Along the road there are panoramic points where you can stop and park safely to admire the spectacle of the Alps or the monuments dedicated to cyclists Marco Pantani e Henri Desgrange.

 After the pass we go down towards the Col du Lautaret taking the D1091 and following it up to Briançon, half of ours itinerario.